 We have a unique opportunity to organise ourselves to deliver the system shifts needed to create a unified health system.

-One of the big pieces of work we are starting, is to look at the operating model for our hospital and specialist services.
+One of the big pieces of work underway is designing the operating model for our hospital and specialist services.
 We’re asking how we might operate as national and regional services while keeping specialist local knowledge where it’s needed.
 We are working in partnership with Te Aka Whai Ora to ensure hauora Māori and Māori health equity are front and centre as we develop a new operating model.

 The new system needs to work for patients, clinicians and managers.
 It needs to be joined up in a way that makes sense and supports people in their work delivering care to patients.

-We have an ambitious timeline to put a new operating model in place and want to make sure we listen and learn from the people working in the system.
+We have an ambitious timeline to put a new operating model in place and we are listening and learning from the people working in the system.
 You can read more about the working group, how to get involved and the timeline below We’ll provide regular updates and opportunities so you can get involved.

 Click to download the third pānui from the Hospital and Specialist Services operating model workstream.